You are unbeatable when playing video and computer games. Now learn to be a pro at creating them.

-To enhance your skills in a specific area of specialization, you'll choose from one of four content areas:
+To enhance your skills in a specific area of specialization, you'll choose from one of two content areas:

 Through dual capstone seminars, you'll work closely with professionals to test and build games and simulations, and you'll graduate with a portfolio of projects to showcase your skills.